fiskaltrust/release-notes/middleware/middleware-1.3.39.md

 # fiskaltrust.Middleware 1.3.39 (Germany)
 _September 05, 2022_

-In this version of the Middleware,we made it possible to run the German middleware on an ARM device, we've also fixed a bug concerning Fail-transactions not removing the failed start transactions on the FailedStartTransaction table in the database.
+In this version of the Middleware,we made it possible to run the German middleware on an ARM device,moreover, we implemented an automatic retry when updating the FCC, we've also fixed a bug concerning Fail-transactions not removing the failed start transactions on the FailedStartTransaction table in the database.

 :::caution